hubtype/botonic/docs/docs/webchat/webchat-updates.md

 title: Dynamic Updates
 ---

-The `WebchatSettings` component offers a dynamic bot interaction, where webchat properties can be updated on the run depending on the conversation.
+The `WebchatSettings` component offers a dynamic bot interaction, where webchat properties can be updated on the fly depending on the conversation.

+## Example 1

 Let's say you want to prepare the following behavior when starting the conversation: